Section 1 – Definition

 1. The entrepreneur will exert greatest possible care during order processing and delivery of products and services.

-2. The stated address of the customer on the website is used as delivery address.
+2. The stated address of the customer on the website is used as the delivery address.

 3. In compliance with the terms and conditions contained in article 4, the company will process orders as quickly as possible, at the latest, though, within 30 days if a longer delivery date has been agreed upon.